 Marble cakes are two-flavoured cakes made from two cake batters that are contrasting and yet complimentary, in both colour and flavour.
-The classic marble cake is both vanilla and chocolate, swirled together to give the cake a marbled effect.
+The classic marble cake is vanilla and chocolate, swirled together to give the cake a marbled effect.

 A marble cake can be baked in a loaf cake pan for an easy, convenient marble loaf cake that can be sliced into slabs for snacks during the week.
 You can also bake marble cakes in bundt pans to make more ornate cakes that can be glazed, drizzled with chocolate ganache, or even frosted.